 Disability and Voter Turnout in the 2022 Elections

-• Based on Census data, voter turnout increased in 2022 by 1.6 points among citizens with disabilities relative to the 2018 midterm elections, while it decreased among citizens without disabilities by 1.6 points.
+- Based on Census data, voter turnout increased in 2022 by 1.6 points among citizens with disabilities relative to the 2018 midterm elections, while it decreased among citizens without disabilities by 1.6 points.

-• This increase helped close but did not eliminate the turnout gap between citizens with and without disabilities, which went from -4.8 points in 2018 to -1.5 points in 2022.
+- This increase helped close but did not eliminate the turnout gap between citizens with and without disabilities, which went from -4.8 points in 2018 to -1.5 points in 2022.

-• The increased turnout among people with disabilities occurred across all disability types and demographic categories—gender, race/ethnicity, age group, and region—but was especially pronounced among young voters with disabilities.
+- The increased turnout among people with disabilities occurred across all disability types and demographic categories—gender, race/ethnicity, age group, and region—but was especially pronounced among young voters with disabilities.

 Success of Mailed-out Ballot Access Policies Nationwide

-Much has been written about the success of temporary policies states put in place for mailed-out ballot access during the 2020 election due to the pandemic.
-The resulting use of those ballots, and the percentage of the popular vote they represented was indeed stunning.
-But an untold story, until now, is how rapidly voters across the country have had their access to mailed-out ballots improved on a permanent policy basis.
-Here are some of the details that drive the accompanying graphic.
+Much was written about the success of temporary policies states put in place for mailed-out ballot access during the 2020 election due to the pandemic.
+The resulting use of those ballots and the percentage of the popular vote they represented (about 47%) was indeed stunning.
+But a largely untold story is how rapidly voters across the country have had their access to mailed-out ballots improved on a permanent policy basis.
+The result was in the 2022 midterms about 32% of all ballots cast came from those voters received in the mail, up from about 21% in 2018.

 State Mailed-Out Ballot Policies (2024)